Dejan Godar

-Dejan Godar (born 19 May 1978) is Croatian retired footballer who last played for Degerfors IF in the Swedish Division 1.
+Dejan Godar (born 19 May 1978) is a Croatian retired footballer who last played for Degerfors IF in the Swedish Division 1.
 He is originally from the village of Tavankut in Bačka in autonomous province of Vojvodina, Serbia.

 Club career

 Godar previously played for Tavankut, Spartak Subotica, FC Szeged, Solunac Karađorđevo, Vojvodina, Osijek (in 2000/01), Belišće, INKER (2002/03).
 Godar joined Finnish club RoPS in 2003, and he played the 2004 and 2005 seasons in the Veikkausliiga.
 In the spring of 2008, he joined Swedish club Degerfors IF.
 After one season spell in Sweden Godar joined Albanian club KS Bylish Ballsh and then returned playing in 2010 with Degerfors again.

 Awards

 On the first "Croatian European Club Championship" held in December 2006 in Split, Croatia, he won the 3rd place with his squad of Vojvodina Croats, and Godar was declared as the best player of the tournament.

 2007 he was pronounced as Player of the Year in Finnish 2. division, Ykkönen.
 That season his excellent games in RoPS brought his club the promotion to Finnish top division Veikkausliiga.